Student pilots are often confused about whether they need an iPad for flying or not.

 - Communicate using the correct phrases;

-- Navigate using the map and looking outside to find out your reference.
+- Navigate using the map and look outside to find out your reference.

-Usually, a student pilot once gets his/her first solo, becomes familiar with all the tasks inside the cockpit.
+Usually, a student pilot, once he gets their first solo, becomes familiar with all the tasks inside the cockpit.
 Likewise, your first solo flight will boost your confidence in flying.

-All the tasks that seemed baffling in the beginning will become a lot easier then.
+All the tasks that seemed baffling initially will become a lot easier then.

-Aviate, navigate using visual reference, and communicating with air traffic will not be so difficult for you now.
+Aviate, navigate using visual reference, and communicate with air traffic will not be so difficult for you now.